Callow-la-vita: Background and release

-Dave Clark first heard "Callow-la-vita" on the radio and several weeks later contacted the publishers asking if they expected anything to become of the song, to which they said no. He then said that he would to cover the song so long as he could change the title, some of the lyrics and have a different arrangement.
+Dave Clark first heard "Callow-la-vita" on the radio and several weeks later contacted the publishers asking if they expected anything to become of the song, to which they said no. He then said that he wanted to cover the song so long as he could change the title, some of the lyrics and have a different arrangement.
 The publishers agreed and the Dave Clark Five recorded the song as "The Red Balloon".
 Recorded at Lansdowne Studios, the band were joined by trumpet session musicians, and the brass and saxophone arrangements were done by Les Reed.
 The lead vocals were by Dave Clark, which was the only Dave Clark Five single to do so.
 They were intended to be by usual lead singer Mike Smith, but "he couldn’t get to grips with it".
 The song also includes a verse in French, which had to be written down phonetically as Clark didn't speak the language and he later said "I didn’t know what the hell I was singing about until Top Of The Pops put a translation on screen".

 After the single's release, Polydor then re-released Raymond Froggatt's original version with the title "The Red Balloon".